 Cancer can start any place in the body.
-Skin cancer starts when cells in the skin grow out of control and crowd out normal cells.
-This makes it hard for the skin to work the way it should.
+Skin cancer starts when cells in the skin grow out of control.

-Cancer cells can spread to other parts of the body.
-Cancer cells in the skin can sometimes travel to the bone and grow there.
-When cancer cells do this, it’s called metastasis (pronounced meh-TAS-tuh-sis).
+Skin cancer cells can sometimes spread to other parts of the body, but this is not common.
+When cancer cells do this, it’s called metastasis.
 To doctors, the cancer cells in the new place look just like the ones from the skin.

-Cancer is always named for the place where it starts.
-So when skin cancer spreads to the bone (or any other place), it’s still called skin cancer.
-It’s not called bone cancer unless it starts from cells in the bone.
+Cancer is always named based on the place where it starts.
+So if skin cancer spreads to another part of the body, it’s still called skin cancer.

 Ask your doctor to use this picture to show you where your cancer is

-Another kind of skin cancer is called melanoma (MEL-uh-NO-muh).
+Another kind of skin cancer is called melanoma.
 These cancers start from the color-making cells of the skin (called melanocytes).
 You can read about melanoma in If You Have Melanoma Skin Cancer.

 Basal and squamous skin cancer may look like:

-The doctor will ask you questions about when the spot on your skin first showed up and if it has changed in size or the way it looks.
+The doctor will ask you questions about when the spot on your skin first showed up and if it has changed in size or the way it looks or feels.
 The rest of your skin will be checked.
 During the exam your doctor will check the size, shape, color and texture of any skin changes.
 If signs are pointing to skin cancer, more tests will be done.

-In a biopsy (BY-op-see), the doctor takes out a small piece of tissue to check it for cancer cells.
-A biopsy is the only way to tell for sure if you have cancer and what kind it is.
+In a biopsy, the doctor takes out a small piece of tissue to check it for cancer cells.
+A biopsy is the only way to tell for sure if you have skin cancer and what kind it is.

 There are many types of skin biopsies.
 Ask your doctor what kind you will need.
 Each type has pros and cons.
 The choice of which type to use depends on your own case.

-In rare cases basal and squamous cell skin cancer can spread to the nearby lymph (limf) nodes.
-(Lymph nodes are bean-size sacs of immune system cells.)
+In rare cases basal and squamous cell skin cancer can spread to the nearby lymph nodes (bean-size sacs of immune system cells.)
 Ask your doctor if your lymph nodes will be tested.